catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 |
 |

-Now click on "Manage Rules" for the group we have created:
+Now click on "Manage Rules" for the group you have created:

 .. image:: ../_static/fi-security-group-rules-manage.png
    :align: center